Alexis Jay

-Alexandrina Henderson Farmer Jay, OBE (born 25 April 1949) is a British academic.
+Alexandrina Henderson Farmer Jay, CBE (born 25 April 1949) is a British academic.
 She is visiting professor at the University of Strathclyde and the independent chair of the Centre for Excellence for Children's Care and Protection (CELCIS).

 Following the resignation of Justice Lowell Goddard, Home Secretary Amber Rudd announced on 11 August 2016 that Jay had been appointed to chair the Independent Inquiry into Child Sexual Abuse, of which she had previously been a Panel member.

 Jay is a former senior social worker.
 She was previously chief social work adviser to the Scottish Government and a former president of the Association of Directors of Social Work.

 Early life

 Jay was born in Edinburgh.
 Her father, who was a carpenter, died following an industrial accident when she was two.
 She studied social work at Moray House School of Education, now part of the University of Edinburgh.

 Career

 In 2005, she took up the post of chief social work inspector at the Social Work Inspection Agency (SWIA), a government organisation scrutinising all aspects of social services provided by local authorities in Scotland.
 She served as chief executive and chief social work inspector until the functions of SWIA and the Care Commission were taken over by the Care Inspectorate in 2011.
 She remained as chief social work inspector to the Scottish Government until early 2013.